 What new-age technologies do you anticipate disrupting the travel industry in the near future?

 As Artificial Intelligence evolves the need of a customer to interact with businesses will start happening without the need of a human agent.
 AI can help big time here by bringing in Voice Assistants and ChatBots and answer customer queries 24×7.
 Another big area is Augmented Reality & Virtual Reality.
 Providing customers with options like Virtual Tour of the hotel on a VR device like an Occulus Rift etc. It can be a game changer in providing virtual simulations of travel destinations and accommodations facilities.
 Businesses can also offer interactive opportunities to service providers to market their services allowing AR-enabled shopping.

 Internet of Things (IoT) can help customer experiences big time.
-From hotels allowing smart rooms with a fully automated experience.
+From Budget Hotels allowing smart rooms with a fully automated experience.
 It could also help with hotel owners monitor track of electricity and internet services in their rooms with smart devices.